SuperiorJT/angular2-qrcode/README.md

 ## How To Use

-### RC5 UPDATE: Import into your NgModule and use it as Directive
+### Import into your NgModule and use it as Directive

 ```
 import { NgModule } from '@angular/core';